 And if you are to listen to yourself, the tranquillity of Sharpham will support that – even at a time in the calendar that’s often hectic and noisy.

-This retreat offers meditation, optional yoga sessions and plenty of free time to rest and connect with nature as you prepare for another year.
+This retreat offers meditation and plenty of free time to rest and connect with nature as you prepare for another year.

 The leaders of this retreat – drawn from our wide pool of experienced leaders – will help you to develop and extend your mindful experience.

 Read on for more details on this retreat and click the Leaders, Schedules and Venue & Directions tabs above for further information.

 - want a New Year that is peace-filled, tranquil and contemplative

 - are prepared to experience a New Year's Day in nourishing silence

 - are aged 18 and above